 Transport is provided to and from the start of the walks.
 However cable cars, gondolas and chair lifts are payable locally.
 For those wishing to walk every day we recommend a Mont Blanc Multipass.

-We are planning a week of harder walking in the French Alps.
-This will probably be the w/c 14th July; check out the sample itinerary and get in touch if you are up for the challenge or need any further information.
+We have put together a week of harder walking in the French Alps.
+This will start the w/c 13th July; check out the sample itinerary and get in touch if you are up for the challenge or need any further information.

 Please note: You join our organised French Alps walking holiday and use our ideas and information at your own risk.